Table of Contents

 - Divider: Add dividers between fields in the view.

 The search results will display based on the search results setting in the Settings section of the view.
-This defaults to a table format but can also be set to display in a list format.
+This defaults to a grid format but can also be set to display in a list format.

 Search Results are separated into three sections:

-- Actions: Additional inks that can be added to your table or list.
+- Actions: Additional inks that can be added to your grid or list.
 These links can be used to link to different pages (details view, edit form, or another page in your app).
 You can also add action links to your search results here as well.
 Click here to learn more about Action Links.

 Notes & Troubleshooting

 Search limits on connection fields: in order to optimize performance, searches are currently limited to searching 10,000 records.
-Searching on a connected object with more records than this will display inconsistent results.
+Searching on a connected table with more records than this will display inconsistent results.
 Data source filters can be used to narrow the search criteria to less than the 10,000 record limit.